Lost Cause of the Confederacy: Nineteenth century

 In 1915, members of the United Daughters of the Confederacy gathered around a Confederate monument in Lakeland, Florida.

 Memorial associations such as the United Confederate Veterans, the United Daughters of the Confederacy, and Ladies Memorial Associations integrated Lost Cause themes to help white Confederate-sympathizing Southerners cope with the many changes during the era, most significantly Reconstruction.
 The institutions have lasted to the present, and descendants of Confederate soldiers continue to attend their meetings.

 In 1879, John McElroy published Andersonville: A Story of Rebel Military Prisons, which strongly criticized the Confederate treatment of prisoners and implied in the preface that the mythology of the Confederacy was well established, and that criticism of the otherwise-lionized Confederates was met with disdain:

 I know that what is contained herein will be bitterly denied.
 I am prepared for this.
 In my boyhood I witnessed the savagery of the Slavery agitation – in my youth I felt the fierceness of the hatred directed against all those who stood by the Nation.
 I know that hell hath no fury like the vindictiveness of those who are hurt by the truth being told of them.

+In the early 20th century, many Lost Cause catechisms were published for southern children.
+The U.D.C.
+Catechism for Children was published in 1904 for a Texas chapter of the United Daughters of the Confederacy and republished in Staunton, Virginia.
+It promoted the Lost Cause in a question-and-answer format intended for rote memorization.
+The Confederate Catechism has a similar format, with passages glorifying the Children of the Confederacy organization.

 In 1907, Hunter Holmes McGuire, physician of Confederate general Stonewall Jackson, published in a book papers sponsored by the Grand Camp of Confederate Veterans of Virginia, supporting the Lost Cause tenets that "slavery [was] not the cause of the war" and that "the North [was] the aggressor in bringing on the war".
-The book quickly sold out and required a second edition.
+The book quickly sold out and a second edition was printed.

 The German historian Wolfgang Schivelbusch compared the Lost Cause mythology embraced by the South after the Civil War to the "lost cause" of the ideals held by such Northern intellectuals as Ralph Waldo Emerson, Herman Melville, Henry Adams, and Henry James, who had strived to establish an American humanism free of mythologizing and were disillusioned that the Union victory was followed by the materialism of Gilded Age America.